Fitbit: Google's acquisition

-The acquisition by Alphabet has resulted in concern that Fitbit user data could be combined with other Google services data or sold for purposes such as targeted advertising.
+Fitbit's acquisition by Alphabet has resulted in concern that Fitbit user data could be combined with other Google services data or sold for purposes such as targeted advertising.
 There are also concerns that user data could be sold to health insurance companies.
 In response, Fitbit stated in 2019 that user data would not be used or sold for advertising by Google, citing that trustworthiness was "paramount" to the company, and that the sale would not change their historic commitment to user privacy and security.

 Use in court cases

-The company's devices have also been used in criminal investigations; in one instance, a rape claim against an unnamed intruder was turned around to a criminal charge for false reports based on data from the claimant's Fitbit.
+The company's devices have also been used in criminal investigations.

 On March 10, 2015, a woman allegedly fabricated a story in which an intruder appeared in her employer's home she was staying at and raped her.
 She told police that a man had assaulted her around midnight.
 Police found a Fitbit lying on the floor when they arrived at the scene.
 Prosecutors used the Fitbit as evidence and data to determine what had occurred.
 The Fitbit revealed that the woman was active throughout the night, and the Fitbit surveillance analysis demonstrated the woman had not gone to bed as she stated to the police, proving that the woman had lied to the police.

-In 2017, a Fitbit device played a role in solving a murder.
-Victim Connie Dabate was murdered by her husband Richard Dabate.
-Initially, Richard framed the situation, telling police and law enforcement officials that an intruder had broken into their home and fatally shot his wife.
+In 2017, a Fitbit device played a role in solving the murder of Connie Dabate by her husband, Richard Dabate.
+Initially, Richard lied to police and law enforcement officials, claiming that an intruder had broken into their home and fatally shot his wife.
 However, Connie's Fitbit tracker showed that she was at the gym at the time Richard told police his wife was shot.
-Using Connie's Fitbit and analyzing her movements, analysts were able to create a timeline that proved Richard had created a false story.
+Using Connie's Fitbit and analyzing her movements, analysts created a timeline that disproved Richard's story.

 In 2018, a Fitbit device played a role in solving another murder.
 Anthony Aiello murdered his stepdaughter Karen Navarra while visiting her home and her body was found five days later.
 Data from her Fitbit fitness tracker showed that her heart rate spiked when Aiello visited her and stopped five minutes before he left.
 Aiello was arrested in September 2018 on murder charges and was booked into the Santa Clara County Jail.